florian-grond/RythmopolisRepoFlorian/README.md

 ------------------

-You need to know about 2 directories
+You need to know about 2 directories: ../Extensions/  and  ../downloaded-quarks/
-Extensions
-and
-downloaded-quarks

 both reside in the user support directory.
 How to get there:

 option 1) start the IDE:
 evaluate the following code:

 Platform.userAppSupportDir

 this will return on OSX:
 /Users/yourUSRname/Library/Application Support/SuperCollider